 Often, particularly in the case of refurbishment, it is desirable for the redundant autoclave to be removed some time prior to the delivery of new equipment.
-This allows access for refurbishment work to be conducted, and modifications to services etc to be performed.
-Priorclave will be pleased to arrange this for you for a modest additional charge.
+This allows access for refurbishment work to be conducted, and modifications to services etc. to be performed.
+Priorclave will be pleased to arrange this for a modest additional charge.
 For a "rule of thumb" guide this will be approximately double the delivery charge for the new autoclave, assuming no dismantling is required.
-All redundant autoclaves are disposed of in an environmentally acceptable manner, and as much material as possible is re-cycled.